-In collaboration with the Karlayura Group, Double Barrel Entertainment are running the following rodeo schools in the second half of 2019.
+In collaboration with the Karlayura Group, Double Barrel Entertainment are running the following rodeo school.

 The aim of these schools is to give both beginners and experienced riders an opportunity to learn from world-class competitors in a supportive environment.